Digging Bidadari’s Past: From Palace to First Muslim State Cemetery

 Bidadari Exhumation Exercise

 This article is about preserving dying legacies in cemeteries.
-From the lessons of Bidadari, we should attempt to actively campaign for documentation of other cemetery plots on wakaf lands slotted for exhumation exercises.
+From the lessons of Bidadari, we should attempt to actively campaign for the documentation of other cemetery plots on wakaf lands slated for exhumation exercises.
 Perhaps through such an exercise, many of us would find ourselves in the past, learn to appreciate the present and salvage whatever is left of it.

 Acknowledgements